soobinrho/deploy-nsustain.com/README.md

 # Confirm current firewall rules.
 sudo ufw status

-# Also, apply the same firewall rules on Hetzner firewall.
+# Apply the same firewall rules on Hetzner's firewall settings as
+# an extra layer of security.
 ```

 <br>